-Have you put people in groups hoping, somewhat magically, that they would find a way to work together to build new knowledge and insights?
+Have you ever put people in groups hoping, somewhat magically, that they would find a way to work together to build new knowledge and insights?
 Learning Circles are not magic but they are a way to foster deep thinking and develop knowledge around themes or projects.

 Productive group interaction doesn't happen without some planning.
 People might be inherently social but biology doesn't prepare people to work effectively in groups.
 Productive group work requires some form of structured interaction.
 Learning circles is a structured form of collaboration that balances the value of individual ownership with collective responsibility for accomplishing shared learning goals.
-Learning circles have been used effectively in educational settings with students of all ages as well in professional development contexts with adults.
+Learning circles have been used effectively in educational settings with students of all ages as well as in professional development and learning contexts with adults.
 This site is devoted to helping others understand what online learning circles share in common across all of these settings.

 PURPOSE OF THIS SITE:

 The goal of this site is to provide a shared platform for the people who are using learning circles in their work or classrooms.
-The learning circle model is described in a general way that encompassing a wide range of applications in many different contexts with different circles of learners.
-This general framework is described with the goal of making it easier for those who want to support learning in group to understand and implement this model.
+The learning circle model is described in a general way that encompasses a wide range of applications in many different contexts with different circles of learners.
+This general framework is described with the goal of making it easier for those who want to support learning in groups to understand and implement this model.
 The strengths of the model are individual engagement through distributed leadership and group investment in the design of a collaborative effort.

 THE LEARNING CIRCLE MODEL

 The learning circle model describes this process of shared leadership around project work in terms of critical features and norms for circle interaction.
 Working in learning circles takes place over a set of phases and these are described in more detail with examples of schedules from different types of learning circles.
-For a video introduction of the Learning Circle model, see the presentation by Margaret Riel to Pepperdine Faculty.

 This online learning circle model has been used across almost three decades for different circles of learners for different purposes.
 These links will share some of the different ways in which Learning Circles have been implemented.